mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 The Extra's You Have to Install First...
+Download Cinnamenu was here at time of writing: https://cinnamon-spices.linuxmint.com/applets/view/322

 xautomation allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page. jsonlint checks the integrity of json files.